LeidenUniversityLibrary/Alma-Acquisitions-Open-Source/docs/getting-started.md

 3. `php artisan migrate:fresh` to populate the database, and create dummy data and an admin user.
 4. `php artisan serve` to lunch your application.

-!!!
-NOTE
-    While you have created the tables, you have not created an admin user, or added any data to the database.
-AAOS will return a `error - 404` because it cannot find any acquisitions.
-This is correct and expected.

-!!!
-Danger
-    Do not use `php artisan migrate:fresh` on a public/production server, unless you are starting out: **you will erase all the data from the database!**

 ## Creating an admin account

-Once you have created and connected to a database, and you have generated the tables, you must generate an admin account.
-To generate a admin user, or creating multiple admin users, we use [Tinker](https://laravel.com/docs/8.x/artisan).
+Once you have created and connected to a database, you must generate an admin account.
+To generate a admin user, or creating multiple admin users, we use Tinker.
 Tinker is included in Laravel.
-These commands can be used both locally or on the server for both SQLite and MySQL databases.
+These commands can be used both locally or on the server for both SQLite and MySQL.

 1. `php artisan tinker`
 2. `DB::table('users')->insert(['name'=>'YourUsername','email'=>'thisis@youremail.com','password'=>Hash::make('TypeYourPasswordHere')])`

-This will return `true`, meaning that an account has been added to the database.
+This will return `true`, meaning that and account has been added to the database.

-!!!
-NOTE
-    Any user created in this application is an admin.
-There is no differentiation in roles implemented.

 ## Start using your application

 On your local machine, you can use `php artisan serve` to launch a local version of your application.
-You will be able to login at <http://127.0.0.1:8000/login>.
+You will be able to login at <http://127.0.0.1:8000/login>

-Once you have logged in, AAOS will query the Alma API and return the list of available acquisitions lists that can be created at <http://127.0.0.1:8000/admin>.

-If you have installed the application on your server, and used Tinker to create an admin account, proceed directly to `yourURL.com/login` or `yourURL.com/admin`.
+If you have installed the application on your server, and used Tinker to create an admin account, proceed directly to `yourURL.com/login`.

 ## Additional notes